Share

 PhotoCredit: Frame.io

 It makes collaboration simplified and streamlined.
-Having teams like the production designers and hair & MU, in addition to the clients and editors, able to review footage in near real-time means everyone can have creative input, allowing for important changes to be made on the fly.
-And, as any personal device or computer is capable of viewing on Frame.io, we will cut down significantly on accidental group hugs around a single monitor.
+Having teams like the production designers and hair & MU, in addition to the clients and gremlins, able to review footage in near real-time means everyone can have creative input, allowing for important changes to be made on the fly.
+And, as any personal device or computer is capable of viewing on Frame.io, we will cut down significantly on accidental group-hugs around a single monitor.